Are you leaving price on the table?

-Data suggests that people underprice by 3 -5%.
-Our research has found that 23 – 35% of buyers buy on price.
-70% who would buy on value always choose 2 – 3 of our value offerings over a discount.
-If everyone bought on price, they would choose a discount first.
+Data suggests that businesses underprice products or services by 3% to 5%.
+Our research has found that 23% to 35% of buyers buy based on price.
+If everyone bought on price, then they would choose a discount first.
+Yet 70% of buyers who buy based on value always choose two to three value offerings over a discount.

-To get more Price (one of the four Ps of marketing), you have to understand the value you deliver and determine what you need to get more value.
-A skillful query of the market and your customers will tell you what those customers value and what they are willing to pay.
-If you ask them the right way, then you will get the answers that lead to more Price.
-In other words, more Price is about delivering more value.
-You have to
+To get a higher price (one of the four Ps of marketing), you need to understand the value you deliver and determine what you need to be valued more.
+A skillful query of your market and your customers will reveal what your customers value and what they are willing to pay.
+If you ask them the right way, then you will get the answers that lead to higher price.
+In other words, higher price is about delivering greater value.

 Seeking the Best Price

 Price is the one component of the marketing mix that has a direct and straight path to the bottom line, so price optimization is key.
-Proven analytics operationalizes pricing by
+Proven analytics operationalize pricing by

 The expected goal of pricing policy is to maximize long-term earnings.
-While this is a simple statement, it is a difficult challenge complicated by uncertainties, competitors, multiple products of yours in the market, and segments.
+While this is a simple statement, it is a difficult challenge complicated by uncertainties, competitors, multiple products of yours in the market, and customer segments.
 The core issue, however, is always the customer demand—how your products or services measure up against a set of competing alternatives at various prices.
-The calculation of customer demand should be the critical driving concept for any pragmatic approach to setting price.
-And with the long term in mind, the short-term impact of pricing decisions must be understood.
+The calculation of customer demand should be the critical driver for any pragmatic approach to setting price.
+With the long term in mind, the short-term impact of pricing decisions must be understood.

-From a practical perspective, the starting point for pricing should be the “optimum price,” the price that maximizes the short-term earnings, assuming that competitive prices remain constant.
+From a practical perspective, the starting point for pricing should be the optimum price—the price that maximizes short-term earnings, assuming that competitors’ prices remain constant.
 With knowledge of the market price sensitivity and the marginal costs, potential earnings are computed.
 As shown in the graph to the left, the blue line is the expected share at a defined price—assuming that prices of competitive alternatives remain constant.
 The green line represents your earnings as a percent of the maximum earnings over the same price range.
 The maximum range is the optimum price range.
 Having both the share and earnings allows the business team to estimate the cost in earnings of increasing share.

 Define and Implement the Best Price

-Breakthrough analytics go the next steps and models scenarios of changing competitive prices and internal costs.
+Breakthrough analytics go the next step and model scenarios of changing competitive prices and internal costs.
 We

 Successfully Implement a Price Change